robin-rpr/calos/doc/clearly-run.rst

    implementations that use CMA to pass messages between ranks on the same node, because it’s faster than traditional shared memory.

-:code:`--join` is designed to address this by placing related :code:`ch-run` commands (the “peer group”) in the same container.
+:code:`--join` is designed to address this by placing related :code:`clearly run` commands (the “peer group”) in the same container.
 This is done by one of the peers creating the namespaces with :code:`unshare(2)` and the others joining with :code:`setns(2)`.